-Bath is an important cultural capital of the UK and so with that, it is also growing a collection of eateries that offer both fantastic food, great location and perhaps most importantly, ethical produce.
-At these eateries, you can rest assured that the food is ethically and in most cases, locally sourced.
+Bath is an important cultural capital of the UK and so with that, it is also growing a collection of contemporary coffee shops and eateries that offer fresh food, great location, affordable prices, and perhaps most importantly, ethical produce.
+At these eateries with lovely staff, you can rest assured that the food is ethically and in most cases, locally sourced.
 So, for the first time ever, you really can eat until your heart is content.
+Bath is a sweet haven for foodies because of its social calendar filled with farmer’s market events, wine tasting, and food festivals.
+Whether you’re celebrating a special occasion or just yearning for a delectable dish from a local joint, indulge your palate in one of these top restaurants in Bath, England.

 1. Green Rocket Cafe

-Award winning vegetarian and vegan restaurant in central Bath.
-Green Rocket Cafe have a large menu offering everything from lunch, evening supper, light bites, sweet treats, breakfast and a range of organic drinks.
+An award-winning restaurant in Bath, Green Rocket Cafe is located in the city centre and has excellent vegetarian and vegan menus offering lunch, evening supper, light bites, sweet treats, breakfast, and a range of organic drinks.
 To us, this just means that there is an excuse to visit this great cafe at every hour of the day!
-One of our favorite recipes is the summer coconut and cashew curry with baby potatoes, cherry tomatoes and green beans.
+One of our favorite recipes among the vegetarian options is the summer coconut and cashew curry with baby potatoes, cherry tomatoes, and green beans.
 Yum.
-There are also gluten free options so be sure to ask the friendly team if you want a gluten free meal.
+There are also gluten-free options so be sure to ask the friendly team if you want a gluten-free meal.
 We love Green Rocket Cafe because not only does their food taste amazing but they also aim to support local independent businesses and to create everything in-house using seasonal produce.
-That basically means no flying things in from far flung countries; using the fresh produce that grows in the UK.
+That basically means no flying things in from far-flung countries; using the fresh produce that grows in the UK.
 Perfect.

 Green Rocket Cafe